francois-gm/go-kabk/2023-2024-go4-thesis-assignment/03a-css-grid-layout/README.md

 ## The *float* and *clear* properties

 *Float* and *clear* are CSS properties that specify how an element will behave in relationship to the next one.
-In an way, what they do are akin to **line breaks** for text, but with with HTML *block* elements.
+In an way, what they do are akin to textual **line breaks**, but with with HTML *block* elements.

 ```
 .myclass{